chrisridge/NewProject/README.md

 # New Project
 Boilerplate for new frontend projects
 ## Getting started
-1. Run "npm install" from controllers.
+1. Run "npm install" from the controllers folder.

 ## File Structure
 * application